 Can I drive with a leaking axle seal?

-It’s okay to drive with a small leaking axle seal as far as you keep the differential or transmission fluid at the recommended level.
+It’s okay to drive with a small leak from an axle seal as long as you keep the differential or transmission fluid at the recommended level.
 The only issue you’ll have is just the messy or greasy diff or tranny.

-However, do not drive the vehicle if you are leaking is much.
+However, do not drive the vehicle if you are leaking a lot.
 This is because you may not know when you run out of fluid.
 If the system runs out of oil, it may cause severe damage to the internal components.

 How much does it cost to fix an axle seal leak?